 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-1. Gently place the fish into the boiling liquid.
-Ensure that the pieces are fully submerged.
-If you’re using whole fish, you can wrap it in cheesecloth or a cooking mesh to prevent it from falling apart during boiling.
+You want to gently place the fish into large pot filled with boiling liquid submerged.
+If you’re using whole fish, you can wrap it in cheesecloth or a cooking mesh to prevent it from falling apart.
+In the case of how to cook frozen scallops I would put on a metal slotted spoon and lower down to submerge, those only take 3-4 minutes.

-Once cooked, carefully lift it out of the liquid using a slotted spoon or spatula.
+Carefully lift cooked fish out of the liquid using a slotted spoon or spatula.
 Be gentle to avoid breaking it apart as it will be very tender.
-Place on a plate or platter and serve with your favorite sauces, garnishes, lemon wedges, or sides.
+Serve with your favorite sauces, garnishes, lemon wedges, or sides.

 How to boil fish is a simple and healthy cooking method that allows the natural flavors of the fish to shine.
 With just a few ingredients and careful attention to cooking time, you can enjoy a tender and flavorful boiled fish dish.